 Quotes are based on averages across the nine states where Markel provides motorcycle insurance, except for Dairyland, which does not offer coverage in Alaska.

 However, Markel's competitiveness on price varied significantly by state.
-In California, for example, we found that Markel offered rates 56% less expensive than the average among companies we looked at.
+In California, for example, Markel offered rates 56% less expensive than the average among companies we looked at.
 On the other hand, Florida motorcycle riders can expect to pay almost 60% more at Markel than a typical company.

 % difference from average